reke1608/rekeportfolio/content/project/nickel-selenium-and-palladium-selenium-complexes/index.md

 slides: example
 ---

 There is a growing interest in metal complexes with selenium ligands.
 Unfortunately, literature on nickel and palladium complexes with selenium ligands is very scanty.
-Hence, the aim of this research project was to report nickel-selenium and palladium-selenium complexes and add to the existing research on nickel and palladium complexes with selenium ligands.
+Hence, the aim of this research project was to report any nickel-selenium and palladium-selenium complexes and add to the existing research on nickel and palladium complexes with selenium ligands.
 Our results are presented in a PDF file attached to this page.

+In addition, I reviewed and followed experimental procedures for the preparation of inorganic compounds like nickel and palladium complexes and characterized obtained complexes using spectroscopic methods like NMR and IR.